ilan-pinto/ocm-vscode-extension/README.md

 ## Current Features

-- Loading CR snippets from the command palette.
+- Loading CR snippets from the command palette

 ![snippets-from-palette][10]

-- Create a new project for the various channel types.
+- Create a new project for the various channel types

 ![new-project][11]